- What is the current ratio?

 What is the current ratio?

-The current ratio is a financial metric that measures a company’s ability to meet its short-term liabilities using its current assets.
-You calculate it by dividing current assets by current liabilities.
+The current ratio is a financial metric that measures a company's ability to meet its short-term liabilities using its current assets.
+You calculate it by dividing current assets by current liabilities, which typically include obligations due within one year or one operating cycle, whichever is longer.

 A ratio above 1 suggests the company has more current assets than current liabilities, suggesting it's well-positioned to handle short-term commitments.
 A ratio below 1 may indicate the need for stronger financial management to address potential liquidity challenges.

-As a liquidity metric, the current ratio sits alongside other measurements such as the quick and cash ratios.
-It provides the broadest view of short-term financial flexibility, though each ratio offers unique insights into how well a company manages its working capital.
+As a liquidity ratio, the current ratio sits alongside other measurements such as the quick and cash ratios.
+It provides the broadest view of short-term financial flexibility, though each ratio offers unique insights into how well your company manages its working capital.

 The current ratio formula

 The current ratio formula is straightforward.
-You'd simply divide your company’s current assets by its current liabilities:
+You simply divide your company's current assets by its current liabilities:

 Current ratio = Current assets / Current liabilities